amflorio/dvrp-stochastic-requests/README.md

 * **Greedy policy**: Accepts dynamic requests in a greedy fashion, and update planned routes either by cheapest insertion or by complete reoptimization.
 * **PFA policy**: Scheduling policy based on policy function approximation.
 * **Rollout policy**: Applies the rollout algorithm with either the Greedy or the PFA policy as the base policy.
-* **Potential-based policy**: Accepts dynamic requests as long as the immediate reward offsets the estimated decrease in the reward-to-go, which is computed by solving multiple-knapsack models.
+* **Potential-based policy**: Accepts dynamic requests as long as the immediate reward offsets the estimated decrease in the reward-to-go, which is computed by solving multiple-knapsack models. **Currently the best-performing online policy for the DVRPSR.**
 * **Simplified potential-based policy**: Similar to the potential-based policy, but the reward-to-go is approximated by single-knapsack models.

 In addition, code for the following **offline planners** is also provided:
 * **Myopic planner**: Offline route planner that solves approximately a duration-constrained VRP by a column generation-based heuristic.
-* **Potential-based planner**: Offline route planner that evaluates the expected reward-to-go of planned routes by single-knapsack models.
+* **Potential-based planner**: Offline route planner that evaluates the expected reward-to-go of planned routes by single-knapsack models. **Currently the best performing offline planner for the DVRPSR.**

 ## Dependencies
 The implementation requires: